igvteam/igv-reports/README.md

 UCSC [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1), or a generic tab delimited file.

+Note: VCF files must be tabix indexed, and must end with a ".gz" extension.
+The ".bgz" extension is not supported.

 **Track file formats:**

 Currently supported track file formats are BAM, CRAM, VCF, BED, GFF3, and GTF.
 FASTA.
 BAM, CRAM, and VCF  files must